Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/09_Containers.md

   ![Example: Distributed learning with PyTorch, no EasyBuild-generated module - slide 3](https://462000265.lumidata.eu/2day-20240502/img/LUMI-2day-20240502-09-containers/RunningAIExampleNoEasyBuild_3.png){ loading=lazy }
 </figure>

 And finally you need a job script that you can then submit with `sbatch`.
-LEts call it `my-job.sh`:
+Lets call it `my-job.sh`:

 ```bash
 #!/bin/bash -e